apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Defines the component&rsquo;s container configuration that serves as a template for instantiated Components.
+<p>Specifies the PodSpec template used in the Component.
 It includes the following elements:</p>
 <ul>
 <li>Init containers</li>